Заједнички програм "Horizontal Facility"

-The European Union/Council of Europe Horizontal Facility for the Western Balkans and Turkey (Horizontal Facility) is a co-operation initiative of the European Union and Council of Europe for South East Europe.
-It is one of the results of the Statement of Intent signed on 1 April 2014 by the Secretary General of the Council of Europe and the European Union Commissioner for Enlargement and European Neighbourhood Policy, in which both Organisations agreed to further strengthen their co-operation in key areas of joint interest such as the efficiency and independence of the judiciary, fight against corruption, organised crime and economic crime, freedom of expression and media and anti-discrimination and protection of the rights of vulnerable groups
+The Horizontal Facility for the Western Balkans and Turkey (Horizontal Facility II) 2019-2022 is a co-operation initiative of the European Union and Council of Europe for the Western Balkans region and Turkey.
+Its implementation is one of the results of the Statement of Intent signed on 1 April 2014 by the Secretary General of the Council of Europe and the European Union Commissioner for Enlargement and European Neighbourhood Policy, in which both Organisations agreed to further strengthen their co-operation in key areas of joint interest such as the efficiency and independence of the judiciary, fight against corruption, organised crime and economic crime, freedom of expression and media and anti-discrimination and protection of the rights of vulnerable groups

-The Horizontal Facility is a three-year programme, which is being implemented by the Council of Europe from May 2016 over a period of 36 months.
+The Horizontal Facility II is being implemented by the Council of Europe from May 2019 over a period of 36 months.

-The envelope of this facility amounts to 25 Million EUR (80% funded by the EU, 20% by the CoE).
+The envelope of this facility amounts to ca. 41 Million EUR (85% funded by the European Union, 15% by the Council of Europe).

-Through the Horizontal Facility, the European Union and the Council of Europe will assist beneficiaries in South-East Europe to comply with Council of Europe standards and European Union acquis in the framework of the enlargement process.
+Through the Horizontal Facility, the European Union and the Council of Europe assist Beneficiaries to comply with Council of Europe standards and European Union acquis in the framework of the enlargement process.
 The Horizontal Facility relies on the Council of Europe’s unique working methods, whereby tailor-made technical co-operation activities are based on conclusions and recommendations of the Council of Europe’s monitoring bodies.
-These conclusions and recommendations highlight for the Beneficiaries areas where improvements are needed in legislation and policies of the beneficiaries to comply with the Organisation’s treaties and other standards.
+These conclusions and recommendations highlight for the Beneficiaries areas where improvements are needed in their legislation and policies to comply with the Organisation’s treaties and other standards.

 Themes covered by the Horizontal Facility include:

 - Fighting economic crime;